MateusMalvezzi/MateusMalvezzi/README.md

    We can talk in Portuguese or English.

    I've had experience with:
-   - Python
+   - SQL.
-   - SQL
+   - PowerBI.
-   - PowerBI
+   - Python.
-   - ETL
+   - ETL.
-   - DAX
+   - DAX.
-   - HTML, CSS and JavaScript
+   - HTML, CSS and JavaScript.
-   - Code versioning: Git/GitHub and GitLab
+   - Code versioning: Git/GitHub and GitLab.
-   - Adobe Analytics / Data Collection
+   - Adobe Analytics.
-   - Adobe Data Collection
+   - Adobe Target.
-   - Google Analytics / Tag Manager
+   - Google Analytics / Tag Manager.

- 📌Living in Palmas, 🇧🇷
+ 📌 Currently based in Palmas 🇧🇷 and open to opportunities across different states or countries.